 • Nursing services/care coordination

-• Assessment at the Motion Analysis Center (computerized gait analysis)
+• Assessment at the Motion Analysis Laboratory (computerized gait analysis)

 • Therapeutic evaluation and treatment (including with a physical therapist and occupational therapist)